 “The improvement of our tactical skillset is anticipated during” the exercise,” Cmdr.
 Shusaku Okada, commanding officer of JS Murasame, said within the assertion.
 “I additionally hope that similarly cooperation is bolstered with the Royal Navy, the United States Navy, and the mutual understanding is deepened.”

-“HMS Montrose has been working within the Pacific because December 2018, and our upcoming exercise with our allies within the USN and JMSDF could be one of the highlights of our time in this important area,” Cmdr.
+“HMS Montrose has been working within the Pacific since December 2018, and our upcoming exercise with our allies within the USN and JMSDF could be one of the highlights of our time in this important area,” Cmdr.
 Conor O’Neill, HMS Montrose commanding officer, stated in the declaration.